 Environmental problems

-With this conditional environmental definition, environmental problems are simply 'missing conditions for life', that have to be specified further (see Fig. 997), by substituting for 'conditions' (physical, social) and 'life' (human or other).
-For the other forms of life, human beings have, by now, become a plague, and, in this sense, are the cause of environmental problems.
-Physical conditions are becoming increasingly unavailable to non-human life forms.
+With this conditional environmental definition, environmental problems are simply 'missing conditions for life.'
+These problems now can be specified further in a technical sense (see Fig. 1006), by specifying 'conditions' (physical or social) and 'life' (human or other).